-Another new controller for 2021, this one has the same form factor as the Reloop Ready, its sister controller, but is actually a very different beast.
+This one has the same form factor as the Reloop Ready, its sister controller, but is actually a very different beast.

 For a start, it is designed to use with a tablet or phone (an iPad makes most sense), and has a slot on the back of the unit where the iPad can sit, which then angles it towards you.
 This turns it into a self-contained full DJ system.

 Secondly, this controller is designed to use with Algoriddim’s djay Pro AI software, and as such has controls that are specifically labelled and mapped to use with that software’s features, including its “Neural Mix” real-time stems separation feature.

 It has two-band EQ, performance pads, loop controls, per-channel filters, and paddles to control the effects.
 This latter function is the way scratch DJs prefer to trigger effects, and this is the only controller on our list that has these.

 It can be used with a laptop, too, and is mapped to Algoriddim’s laptop versions of djay Pro.
 It has an audio interface, but software is not included, and so your software purchase or subscription will cost you extra.